foldda/rda/README.md

 ## About This Project

 This project provides an object-serialization API for cross-application data communication, using RDA as the data format.
-In the design of the API, the RDA encoding and parsing implementation is wrapped in a single class, called _Rda_, which is intuitively modeled as a "container" that provides the following methods -
+In the design of the API, the RDA encoding and parsing are wrapped in a single class, called _Rda_, which is intuitively modeled as a "container" that provides the following methods -

-* **Setter-Getter** methods are for storing and retrieving the container's content using index-based addresses.
+* **Setter-Getter()** methods which are for storing and retrieving the container's content using index-based addresses.
-* **ToString** method is for serializing the container and its content, i.e. apply RDA-encoding and make it into a string.
+* **ToString()** method which is for serializing the container and its content, i.e. apply RDA-encoding and make it into a string.
-* **Parse** method is for de-serializing an RDA-encoded string back to an RDA container object with content.
+* **Parse()** method which is for de-serializing an RDA-encoded string back to an Rda container object with content.

 The idea of such design is, for achieving object-serialization for any type of object, we'd store a data object's properties' values into an Rda container and serialize the container, rather than serializing the data object directly.